alex88ridolfi/PSRBENCH/README.md

 For the GPU benchmark:
 - [*optional*] A CUDA-compatible GPU (i.e. an NVIDIA GPU) and Jintao Luo's [PRESTO2_ON_GPU](https://github.com/jintaoluo/presto2_on_gpu)

-If present, PSRBENCH can also benefit from:
-- [*optional*] the PRESTO Python3 libraries

 ## Installation

-### Docker
+### Docker / Singularity
-The easiest way to use PSRBENCH is by downloading one of its Docker images and run it from there.
+The easiest way to use PSRBENCH is by downloading one of its Docker image:

+    docker pull alex88ridolfi/psrbench:ampere-sm86

+and run the code from within the image:
+    docker run -ti alex88ridolfi/psrbench:ampere-sm86

+Clearly, you can use Singularity/Apptainer, if prefer so:

+    singularity pull docker://alex88ridolfi/psrbench:ampere-sm86

+and run the code from within the image with:

+    singularity shell --nv psrbench_ampere-sm86.sif or

+    singularity shell --nv --nvccli psrbench_ampere-sm86.sif

 ### Manual installation
 Otherwise, you can install PSRBENCH and its dependencies manually.